Glossary

 Collection Intensity Matrix

-A strategy where accounts receivables are segmented by balance size and collectors tailor approaches to manage each segment.
+A strategy where accounts receivable are segmented by balance size and collectors tailor approaches to each segment.
 For example, collectors would spend more time and effort on accounts with balances greater than $10,000 that control 67 percent of the portfolio than accounts with balances that range from $5,000 to $9,999 that contribute 28 percent to the AR portfolio.

 Commercial Law League of America (CLLA)